| |

 Star Trek

 Ellison, and Theodore Sturgeon.
-But it was hampered by a poor budget
+Hampered by a poor budget

-and endless studio interference until it too was cancelled after its
+and endless studio interference, it too was cancelled after its

 would return in movies and later series.